SEO For Dentists

 Focusing on the important ones first and moving to the less important ones will help the process.

-For instance, focus on your business’ core website pages – like the home page and services section and then your Google my Business page.
+For instance, focus on your business’ core website pages – like the home page and services section and then your Google Business Profile page.

 After that is accomplished, get your FAQ section and blog ready for optimization.